sksq96/dress-your-pet/qipao.md

-Dress the animal up in a Chinese Qipao
+Fit a realistic Chinese Qipao to the animal as it is.
+Keep everything else same as original